Leanse1/Pneumonia-disease-predictor/README.md

 # Pneumonia-disease-predictor
-Analysis through multiple pre-trained models
+Analyzing X-rays to predict if a person has pneumonia or not through multiple pre-trained models.